lemire/FastBitSet.js/README.md

 A BitSet  (also called Bitmap or bit vector) is an ideal data structure to implement a set when values being stored are reasonably small integers.
 It can be orders of magnitude faster than a generic set implementation.
-Moreover, a BitSet has fast support for set operations (union, difference, intersection).
+In particular, a BitSet has fast support for set operations (union, difference, intersection).

 The FastBitSet.js implementation optimizes for speed, leveraging commonly available features